kevenv/kevenv.github.io/templates/blog/cuda_hello.md

 ```

 ## Next
-This concludes our first tutorial.
+This concludes the first tutorial.
 Our first kernel didn't do much, in fact it didn't take advantage of the GPU at all since it was running on a single thread.
 In the [next one]({{root}}blog/cuda_basic_kernel.html) we will see how to write a more useful kernel and wake up that GPU!

+The source code for this tutorial is available on [github](https://github.com/kevenv/cuda_exercises/tree/master/hello).